-The first college office to hear of a developing emergency responds to the situation by calling (315)312-5555 for ambulance, firefighters, or other needed emergency personnel, and then alerts the college president or appropriate vice president.
-The president or vice president sees that the Campus Emergency Management Team is alerted and, if appropriate, convened immediately in an Campus Emergency Operations Center (CEOC) - the president's conference room in Culkin Hall (315)312-5577; the University Police Station in Pathfinder Hall, the alternate site on campus (315)312-2408; or the alternate site off campus.
+The first college office to hear of a developing emergency responds to the situation by calling (315) 312-5555 for ambulance, firefighters, or other needed emergency personnel, and then alerts the university president or appropriate vice president.
+The president or vice president sees that the Campus Emergency Management Team is alerted and, if appropriate, convened immediately in an Campus Emergency Operations Center (CEOC) - the president's conference room in Culkin Hall (315) 312-5577; the University Police Station in Pathfinder Hall, the alternate site on campus (315) 312-2408; or the alternate site off campus.
 Vice presidents on the team will be responsible for contacting their staff needed to respond to the emergency.

-The Chief Communication Officer is responsible for putting the emerging facts together as quickly as accuracy allows (1) to help the team to coordinate their actions based on accurate information, (2) to communicate proactively with interested parties, and (3) to respond to inquiries.
-The Chief Communication Officer, or designee, will keep a log of incoming information and sources during the emergency.
+The Vice President for Communications and Marketing is responsible for putting the emerging facts together as quickly as accuracy allows (1) to help the team to coordinate their actions based on accurate information, (2) to communicate proactively with interested parties, and (3) to respond to inquiries.
+The Vice President of Communications and Marketing, or designee, will keep a log of incoming information and sources during the emergency.
 The CEOC will be the central location for the gathering of information.
-The Chief Communication Officer, or designee, will post statements with the known facts here, where college officers can check and update them throughout the emergency.
+The Vice President of Communications and Marketing, or designee, will post statements with the known facts here, where college officers can check and update them throughout the emergency.